Roth 401(k) vs. Roth IRA

 - Matching contributions: Roth 401(k)s are eligible for matching contributions from your employer, if offered.
 That said, your employer’s matching contributions are pretax and will be placed in a regular, tax-deferred 401(k) account, which means you’ll be taxed once you start taking distributions.

-One disadvantage in choosing a Roth 401(k) is that you’ll have to take IRS-mandated required minimum distributions (RMDs) starting at age 72.
-To avoid these mandatory distributions and keep your money invested, once you leave your job you can roll over your Roth 401(k) into a Roth IRA, which is not subject to RMDs.3 Another drawback is that you’ll be limited to the investments offered by your company’s plan instead of the variety available with a Roth IRA from a brokerage.
+One potential disadvantage of using a Roth 401(k)—at least relative to a Roth IRA—is that you’ll have to take IRS-mandated required minimum distributions (RMDs) starting at age 72.
+To avoid these mandatory distributions and keep your money invested, once you leave your job you can roll over your Roth 401(k) into a Roth IRA, which aren’t subject to RMDs.3 Another drawback is that you’ll be limited to the investments offered by your company’s plan instead of the variety available with a Roth IRA from a brokerage.
 Investment fees may also be higher.

 “Nevertheless, Roth 401(k)s can still be a great tool—especially for high-wage earners and/or those who anticipate higher taxes in retirement,” Hayden says.

 1 Account holder must be 59½ or older and have owned the account for at least five years.